almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Do I need to have a portfolio of my projects?

-Need to, no. Would it help you be a better canidate if you did, yes.
+Need to, no. Would it help you be a better candidate if you did, yes.
 I suggest that potentional programmers or developers have a
 <a href="https://github.com/almostengr" target="_blank">Github</a>
 or Jira account with their projects uploaded to it.
 Projects forked from another